Gov. Kevin Stitt signs bill limiting insurance charges for insulin

 House Bill 1019 would cap a 30-day supply at $30.
 A 90-day supply would be capped at $90.

-The bills says the Insurance Commissioner can promulgate rules to implement the law and to align with federal requirements.
+The bill says the insurance commissioner can promulgate rules to implement the law and to align with federal requirements.

 Critics say the measure will not reduce the cost of insulin, but would spread the cost out over others covered by the insurance companies.